NStefan002/visual-surround.nvim/README.md

 characters like parentheses, brackets, quotes, and custom strings.
 All within a visual selection.

+Since this plugin only works in visual mode, by default, all keymaps are one character long.
+So for example, to surround a selection with parentheses, you would press `(` or `)` in visual mode and it's done.
+Of course, the mappings can be customized to your liking.

 > [!NOTE]
 > If you want a more feature-rich plugin, check out
 > [nvim-surround](https://github.com/kylechui/nvim-surround) or